alttch/eva3/doc/install.rst

     you've customized ini files in *etc*, make sure the restricted user has an access to both <component>.ini and <component>_apikeys.ini.

+    If you want to make some initial customization, e.g. name the controllers different from the host name, make changes in *etc/uc.ini*, *etc/lm.ini* and *etc/sfa.ini* configs first.

 * For the interactive setup, run *./easy-setup* in EVA folder and follow the instructions.
 * For the automatic setup, run *./easy-setup -h* in EVA folder and choose